 Dorian the protagonist we learn enjoys "keenly the terrible pleasure of a double life".
 He is at once a low life murderer but also a member of the British upper class, able to flit from crime scene to high society event with ease.

 Read more: Oscar Wilde’s 11 best quotes

-Anyone with an interest in the concepts of beauty, wealth and morality will find intrigue and humour in this ode to a young man who sells his soul in exchange for eternal youth.
+Anyone with an interest in the concepts of beauty, wealth, and morality will find intrigue and humor in this ode to a young man who sells his soul in exchange for eternal youth.

 Once considered a literary and commercial failure, the book aged well like a fine wine and has been readapted for the big screen many times.